autonomio/autonomio/CONTRIBUTING.md

 ### 3. Reviewing Pull Requests <a name="review"></a>

 If you've been assigned as a reviewer of a given pull request, unless you've been explicitly asked to do so, **DON'T MERGE** just approve the review and share in the comments what you think.
 If you don't have any comments, just confirm with a comment that you don't have any.
 While this is kind of obvious, don't start reviewing before you can see all the tests have passed ;)

+### 4. General points on using Github  <a name="github"></a>

+1) First things first, make sure you understand [this](https://guides.github.com/introduction/flow/index.html) 100%
+2) Also make sure that you clearly understand everything that is said [here](https://blog.hartleybrody.com/git-small-teams/)
+3) Working on your local machine, only have one folder (the git remote)
+4) Load it as module with:

+    import sys
+    return sys.path.insert(0, '/home/autonomio/dev/core-module')

+5) Frequently fetch origin to make sure you get latest changes from other people
+6) Don’t work in separate forks, but in branches
+7) Keep commits as small as possible
+8) Make clear commit messages (explain what you actually are changing)

+For Mac users Github desktop is pretty fantastic.
+For Linux users the GUIs are not so fantastic.
+Atom looks like a good cross-platform option.